Pets of Vladimir Putin: Yume (2012–2025)

 Yume, a 3-month-old female Akita puppy, arrived in Moscow from Tokyo, Japan, in July 2012, as the Akita Prefecture's gift to show gratitude for assistance from Russia after the 2011 Tōhoku earthquake and tsunami.
 'Yume' means 'dream' in Japanese.

 In 2016, the Japanese government offered Putin a male Akita puppy as a companion for Yume, but this gift was declined.
+Yume died of old age in 2025.